isomerpages/govtech-gobusiness-main/pages/epjs/redesign-jobs/job-redesign-for-the-food-services-sector.md

 The following resources are available to help you embark on and sustain job redesign efforts:

-'-<a href="http://www.sgpc.sg/job-redesign-for-food-services-sector/" target="_blank" rel="noopener">Job Redesign Guide for the Food Services Sector</a> guides Food Services organisations in designing and implementing job redesign
+- <a href="http://www.sgpc.sg/job-redesign-for-food-services-sector/" target="_blank" rel="noopener">Job Redesign Guide for the Food Services Sector</a> guides Food Services organisations in designing and implementing job redesign

-'-Food Services organisations can engage third-party consultancy services with funding support under the <a href="https://www.wsg.gov.sg/productivity-solutions-grant-job-redesign.html" target="_blank" rel="noopener">Support for Job Redesign under Productivity Solutions Grant (PSG-JR).</a>
+- Food Services organisations can engage third-party consultancy services with funding support under the <a href="https://www.wsg.gov.sg/productivity-solutions-grant-job-redesign.html" target="_blank" rel="noopener">Support for Job Redesign under Productivity Solutions Grant (PSG-JR).</a>

-'-Job Redesign Reskilling (JRR) Programme for Food Services Assistants provides funding support to Food Services organisations that are ready to embark on job redesign for the training and upskilling of its existing workers on redesigned and enhanced rank-and file job roles.
+- Job Redesign Reskilling (JRR) Programme for Food Services Assistants provides funding support to Food Services organisations that are ready to embark on job redesign for the training and upskilling of its existing workers on redesigned and enhanced rank-and file job roles.

 [Read More](https://www.wsg.gov.sg/programmes-and-initiatives/manpower-lean-productivity/job-redesign-for-the-food-services-sector.html){:target="_blank"}{:rel="noopener"}
 ---